 Will NJ schools rescue package be enough to avert layoffs, sports and program cuts?

-Assembly bill A4161 was approved by both houses of the state Legislature on Monday and brings $44.7 million in relief to schools facing declines in state aid for the 2024-25 school year.
+Bill S-3081/A-4161 was approved by both houses of the state Legislature and brings $44.7 million in relief to schools facing declines in state aid for the 2024-25 school year.
+The bill was approved by the full Senate Monday in a 24-9 vote.

+The Assembly vote on the bill, co-sponsored by District 16 Assembly members Roy Freiman and Mitchelle Drulis, was approved April 15 by a 52-20 vote.

-The final bill was a whittled down version of an earlier $71.4 million spending proposal.
+Monday's final bill was a whittled down version of the earlier $71.4 million spending proposal passed by the Assembly.

+The legislation now heads to Gov. Phil Murphy to be signed into law.

+The legislation was sponsored by Senator Andrew Zwicker (D-Middlesex/Mercer/Somerset/Hunterdon) and Senator Vin Gopal (D-Monmouth) and creates a one-time Stabilized School Budget Aid Grant Program in the state Department of Education.
+The program will provide funding to eligible school districts that apply to the program after verifying a reduction in state aid.

+More: Central Jersey’s winners and losers in 2024-25 NJ public school funding

+The bill will additionally allow districts to have tax cap flexibility to restore funding loss from the past four years under S-2.
+The adjusted tax levy would be no more than the difference between a school district’s state aid for the 2024-2025 school year as compared to the 2020-2021 school year.

 For schools considering eliminating sports, clubs and teaching jobs, the aid package is too small, Sen. Declan O'Scanlon Jr. told the state Senate on Monday morning.
-Just among Jersey Shore schools, the state cut $10.4 million in aid to Long Branch schools, nearly $4.5 million to Jackson schools, $4.4 million to Neptune Township schools, and nearly $4.2 million to Asbury Park schools this year.
+Just among some Central Jersey schools, the state cut $2.7 million in aid to Hillsborough schools, $1.4 million to South Brunswick schools, $2.5 million to Old Bridge schools, and $1.32 million to East Brunswick schools this year.
+The biggest cut in the area occurred in South Plainfield which saw a loss of nearly 3.6 million.

 In all, 140 New Jersey school districts had cuts to their state aid.